-- Did you expand on some of the questions? - Did you bump up their score? - Did you ask for the person's name and write it down at about the 3rd guestion? - Did you keep the questions moving? - Did you cover the ratings? - Did vou keep talking while adding up their score? ie Leaving no long silences. - Did you read out the ratings one at a time and use a bit of humour? - Did you connect with the person at the right emotional level? - Did you listen to the person at the right times, but without being side tracked? - Did you pick up information as to where the person was 'at'?
+- Did you expand on some of the questions? - Did you praise when they got a high score? - Did you empathise or appreciate their honesty if they got a low score? - Did you keep the questions moving? - Did you connect with the person at the right emotional level? - Did you listen to the person at the right times, but without being side tracked? - Did you pick up information as to where the person was 'at'?